usagitoneko97/klara/A3.LVN/Version2/readme.md

 |   'b'         |         0            |
 |   'c'         |         0            |

+To fully make use of object-oriented design, a class name `SsaVariable` will be created to store all the operands or target of the assignment.
+SsaVariable will have 2 attributes

+- **var** - the variable name.
+I.e., 'a', '3'
+- **version_number** - the version of the variable, will not exist if the var is a number.

 ### 1.2.3 Enumerating Variables
 To enumerate a variable, a unique **Value-Number** is assigned to the variable.
 The operands will get the value-number first, then followed by the target.
 For example,